 The PTFB G-braces are a very stout design and the latest versions include a nice adjustable feature that allows them to be easily installed on most 2nd gen F body's.
 The braces are actually much stronger than the cars they're being installed in and the Lab-14 adjustable braces shown here as well as the upper cowl sandwich plates can help the G-braces perform their best by strengthening and supporting the contact points at the upper and lower ends of the G brace.
 By strengthening the points where the forces transferred by the G-braces act on the cowl, upper control arm mounting bolt, upper control arm mount, and sub frame we can make the G braces function even better when the car is pushed to it's limits.

 The adjustable Lab-14 UCA bolt brace fits between the front UCA bolt/stud and the frame horn on roughly the same angle as the main tube of the G-brace.
 This support transfers loads from the G-brace to the front frame horns reducing the load on the spline section of the UCA bolt by providing additional support on the other side of the G-brace to help prevent tipping or wiggling of the UCA bolt/stud.
 These adjustable UCA cross shaft mounting stud supports are recommended for any style of G braces that use the forward UCA mounting bolt/stud as the lower attachment point of the G brace.

 These can be used with the original UCA cross shaft mounting studs, 1/2" UCA cross shaft bolts that come with some coil over conversion kits, or our modified ARP oversized base studs.
 These braces do not come with the UCA cross shaft mounting hardware because of those options.
-Lab-14 adjustable UCA cross shaft mounting stud/bolt supports are painted with PPG gloss black enamel and are sold in pairs with the hardware for the lower mounting point on frame horn included.
+Lab-14 adjustable UCA cross shaft mounting stud/bolt supports are painted with black epoxy primer and are sold in pairs with the hardware for the lower mounting point on frame horn included.